Can an Employer CE mark a Machinery or a production line?

 (i) ‘manufacturer’ means any natural or legal person who designs and/or manufactures machinery or partly completed machinery covered by this Directive and is responsible for the conformity of the machinery or the partly completed machinery with this Directive with a view to its being placed on the market, under his own name or trademark or for his own use.
 In the absence of a manufacturer as defined above, any natural or legal person who places on the market or puts into service machinery or partly completed machinery covered by this Directive shall be considered a manufacturer;

-From that definition, it seems that a manufacturer shall not necessary have physically engineered, manufactured, installed and commissioned the product.
-The official guide to the machinery directive helps us further.
+From that definition, we understand that a manufacturer shall not necessary have physically engineered, manufactured, installed and commissioned the product.

-[MD Guide Edition 2.2] – §79 Who is the manufacturer?
+[MD Guide Edition 2.3] – §79 Who is the manufacturer?

 A manufacturer can be a natural or legal person, that is to say, an individual or a legal entity such as a company or association.
 The process of design and construction of machinery or partly completed machinery may involve several individuals or companies, but in this case one of them must take the responsibility, as the manufacturer, for the conformity of the machinery or partly completed machinery with the Directive.
 However, the term manufacturer in this Directive also can apply to other persons who have the responsibilities for conformity assessment and CE marking – see §81: comments on Article 2 (i).